Benevolence: A Journey from Prison to Home

 Like most women coming out of prison, the women entering Benevolence Farm have no homes to return to or, if they do, the homes are often located in troubled communities where they may fall back into the activities that landed them in prison in the first place.
 Transitional housing capacity is lacking in most states, including North Carolina and when available, offer little more than a bed and meals.
 Will these women find camaraderie with one another?
 Will they collaborate, learn from each other’s successes and failures, share their challenges openly and seek support and strength from the group?
 Or will the strain of such a big life shift from prison to farm result in programmatic failure as individuals drop out and conflicts arise between remaining participants?
 The film pays attention to the small details of the women’s daily lives on the farm and to their stories of their experiences.

-This documentary film is an important educational tool for engaging with contemporary issues related to women and criminal justice reform.
+This documentary film is an important educational tool for engaging with contemporary issues related to women and criminal legal system reform.
 It promotes instructive discussions about how gender affects incarceration and reentry and reveals what women face as they move from prison back into society.

 Reviews